yxni98/EMNLP_2022/_pages/venue.md

 ### International Flights

-Over 88 airlines operate direct flights into the UAE international airports, cover more than 200 cities around the world.
+Over 88 airlines operate direct flights into the UAE international airports, covering more than 200 cities around the world.

 The country‘s two major carriers, **[Etihad Airways](https://www.etihad.com/en-ae/)** and **[Emirates Airline](https://www.emirates.com/english/)** are the fastest growing in the world and provide non-stop service to all continents in the world with the exception of Antarctica.
 The UAE also boost two low cost carriers, **[Fly Dubai](https://www.flydubai.com/en/)** and **[Air Arabia](https://www.airarabia.com/en)**, the two combined provide nonstop services to over 145 destinations.